 When the launch was complete, Wasp retired toward England, having safely delivered her charges.
 Unfortunately, those Spitfires, which flew in to augment the dwindling numbers of Gloster Gladiator and Hawker Hurricane fighters, were tracked by efficient Axis intelligence and their arrival pinpointed.
 The unfortunate Spitfires were decimated by heavy German air raids which caught many planes on the ground.

 The two Allied flattops reached their launching points early on Saturday, 9 May 1942, with Wasp steaming in column ahead of Eagle at a distance of 1,000 yards.
 At 0630, Wasp commenced launching planes, 11 F4F-4's of VF-71 to serve as CAP over the task force.
-The first Spitfire roared down the deck at 0643, piloted by Sergeant-Pilot Herrington, but lost power soon after takeoff and plunged into the sea.
+The first Spitfire roared down the deck at 0638, and 22 of the Spitfires took off with no difficulties.
+The twenty-third, however, piloted by Sergeant R. D. Sherrington, RAFVR, lost power soon after takeoff and plunged into the sea.
 Both pilot and plane were lost.

 While Wasp was conducting those two important missions to Malta, a train of events far to the westward beckoned the carrier to the Pacific theater.
 Early in May, almost simultaneously with Wasp's second Malta run, Operation Bowery, the Battle of the Coral Sea had been fought.
 That action turned back the Japanese thrust at Port Moresby.
 One month later, from 4 to 6 June, an American carrier force smashed its Japanese counterpart in the pivotal Battle of Midway.